Version 4.0

 Numbers, measurements and dates

 Do not spell out numbers in times and percentages; for example, 5:30 pm, 50%.
-Otherwise, spell out numbers up to and including 9 and use digits for numbers of 10 or over.
-Numbers that occur at the start of a sentence should be spelt out, no matter what they are, although it is often better to recast the sentence to avoid this.
+Otherwise, spell out numbers zero and one and use digits for numbers of 2 or over.
+Numbers at the start of a sentence should be spelt out, no matter what they are, or recast the sentence to avoid this.
 For example:

 Seventy-seven per cent of female respondents stated … [could be recast as:]